Takeno/mtg-policy-changes/ipg.md

 Examples

-- A. A player has 59 cards in her deck, but 60 listed on her decklist.
+- A. A player has 59 cards in their deck, but 60 listed on their decklist.

-- B. A player has a Pacifism in his deck from a previous opponent.
+- B. A player has a Pacifism in their deck from a previous opponent.

-- C. In game one of a match, A player has Pithing Needle in her deck, but only has one registered in her sideboard.
+- C. In game one of a match, A player has Pithing Needle in their deck, but only has one registered in their sideboard.

 Philosophy

 Players are expected to call attention to deck errors immediately, and not gain any potential advantage from having the cards in their deck.

  The most common forms of deck error are failure to desideboard and having a card in the wrong deck.
 Both of these are difficult to gain advantage from without obvious cheating.
 Denying them the card that they would otherwise be working with is sufficient to compensate for the easily discovered situations.
 Duplicates of cards that begin in the main deck are more problematic, as they are not as easy to realize and catch, and thus mandate an upgraded penalty.

 A window in which the error is a Game Loss is necessary to discourage intentional abuse.
 Once that point has passed, the opponent agrees that the deck is valid.
 Judges should always be mindful of the abuse possibilities when investigating these infractions.